svpino/ml.school/README.md

-Finally, modify the value of the `MLFLOW_TRACKING_URI` environment variable in the `.env` file inside your repository's root directory and point it to the remote MLflow server.
+Finally, modify the value of the `MLFLOW_TRACKING_URI` environment variable in the `.env` file inside your repository's root directory and point it to the remote instance.
 The following command will update the variable and export it in your current shell:

 ```bash
 awk -v s="MLFLOW_TRACKING_URI=http://$(aws cloudformation \